Funding for pediatric research available through Children’s Miracle Network

 Cover page: All applications must include a completed copy of the appropriate CMN cover page found in Box – Faculty Research Grant cover page or Trainee Research Grant cover page.
 For both, Penn State Access ID login is required.
 The cover page should include a descriptive title of the project; the name, degree, department and the signature of the principal investigator and all collaborators; the email and phone number of the principal investigator; and the funding requested (direct costs) in the application.

-Table of contents: Number all pages consecutively and include a short table of contents.
+Table of contents: Number all pages consecutively and include a brief descriptor and page number for each component.

 Project narrative: Using no more than two or three sentences, describe the relevance of this research to children’s health.
 In this section, be succinct and use plain language that can be understood by a general, lay audience.